sathishshan/default-credentials/README.md

 ## Default-credentials
-A Default Credential is a type of vulnerability that is most commonly found to affect the devices like modems, routers, digital cameras, and other devices having some pre-set (default) administrative credentials to access all configuration settings.
+A Default Credential vulnerability is a type of vulnerability that is most commonly found to affect the devices like modems, routers, digital cameras, and other devices having some pre-set (default) administrative credentials to access all configuration settings.

 ## Remediation
 Don't use with default password, use strong password.
 Once the service is deployed change the default credentials.